wallarm/product-documentation/docs/2.18/admin-en/configuration-guides/wallarm-ingress-controller/best-practices/block-ip-addresses.md

     * `INGRESS_CONTROLLER_NAME` is the name of an existing Wallarm Ingress controller,
     * `VALUES_YAML_FOLDER` is the path to the folder with the updated `values.yaml` file.

-    Synchronization of IP blocking blacklist data between the Ingress controller and Wallarm cloud is enabled.
+    Synchronization of IP blocking denylist data between the Ingress controller and Wallarm cloud is enabled.
 4. Enable the IP blocking functionality for your Ingress using the following command:
     ```
     kubectl annotate ingress YOUR_INGRESS_NAME nginx.ingress.kubernetes.io/wallarm-acl=on